VirajMishra1/youtube-auto-subscriber-selenium/README.md

 ## Project Description

-The **YouTube Auto-Subscriber Bot** is a Python-based tool that automates subscribing to YouTube channels.
+The **YouTube Auto-Subscriber Bot** is a Python-based tool that automates subscribing to YouTube channels and helps transfer subscriptions from one account to another.
 By utilizing Selenium, the script logs into a Gmail account, navigates to the specified YouTube channels, and subscribes to them if not already subscribed.
 The tool is designed for efficient and hands-free channel subscription management.

 ## 🚀 Features